sanchezy/FMI_severePE/README.md

 ## Single-cell and Spatial processed data

-* Seurat objects will be deposited in Figshare: 'in progress'
+* Seurat objects will be deposited in Figshare: `in progress`
 * Count Matrices will also be deposited in [CZ Cell x Gene](https://cellxgene.cziscience.com) `in progress`

 ## Citation